05nelsonm/dojo_interaction_script/README.md

 3) Update the ***two*** `***starred***` fields with the correct information
 	***Note:*** must use full paths, such as `/home/matthew/dojo_dir/`

-4) Move the `.desktop` file into your applications directory: `mv samourai-dojo.desktop /usr/share/applications/`
+4) Move the `.desktop` file into your applications directory: `sudo mv samourai-dojo.desktop /usr/share/applications/`

 ### Using the script remotely via ssh